Our Trust board

 Bob Alexander NED

-He has an MBA and is a fellow of both the Chartered Institute of Public Finance and Accountancy, qualifying while at the London Borough of Wandsworth in 1987, and the Healthcare Financial Management Association.
+Bob has an MBA and is a fellow of both the Chartered Institute of Public Finance and Accountancy and the Healthcare Financial Management Association.

 Martin Lupton

-Martin joins us following a period as an Associate Non-executive Director of Chelsea and Westminster Hospital NHS Foundation Trust.
+Previously, Martin was an Associate non-executive director of Chelsea and Westminster Hospital NHS Foundation Trust.
 Martin is the Vice-Dean (Education) for the Faculty of Medicine at Imperial College London and leads all of the Faculty of Medicine’s undergraduate and postgraduate activities.
 He also works as a consultant obstetrician at Chelsea and Westminster Foundation NHS Trust.

 Ajay Mehta